 On the next and last day of Athena Film Festival, I watched Mary, Queen of Scots.
 The already-released movie starring Saoirse Ronan and Margot Robbie is a dramatization of the feud between Queen Elizabeth I and Mary, Queen of Scots.
 I personally love period dramas, but this one in particular because of the girl power expressed.
 It shows the struggle of powerful women in the 1500s, which, surprisingly, is still somewhat prevalent today.
 At least we don’t have to be squeezed into corsets and wear lead for makeup.
 It is a film to watch.

 The final film of the festival was Knock Down the House.
 This is a documentary about the race for Congress by Alexandria Ocasio-Cortez’s (also known as AOC) as well as several other female politicians.
-The audience went wild during this film—artially due to the fact that AOC was right there in the room, sitting just a few rows in front of me!
-Another reason why that the audience were so crazy about this documentary was because the issues raised in the film were very relevant, such as class discrimination and racism, are being acted on today.
+The audience went wild during this film—partially due to the fact that AOC was right there in the room, sitting just a few rows in front of me!
+Another reason why the audience was so crazy about this documentary was that the issues raised in the film were very relevant, such as class discrimination and racism are being acted on today.
 It showed the struggle of the “underdog” battling against the big “boss man.”
 It was so inspiring that it almost made me want to run for Congress!